 2. Marvel At The Bayeux Tapestry

 Visiting the Bayeux Tapestry was one of the highlights of things to do in Bayeux.
-So much so that I asked permission to re-enter the display room and wrote a full article on it!
+So much so that I asked permission to re-enter the display room and wrote 11 Fascinating Facts About the Bayeux Tapestry.

-Bayeux France is the perfect base for visiting the D-Day Landing Beaches of Normandy.
-There are five beaches to visit: Utah, Omaha, Gold, Juno and Sword.
-Pointe du Hoc is also a worthwhile stop, as well as the first liberated town Sainte Mère-Eglise, and Arromanches where the artificial harbour, Mulberry Harbour, was created.
-There are plenty of memorials, cemeteries and museums to visit.
+Of all the things to do in Bayeux France, visiting where the D-day invasion took place is essential.
+Bayeux is the perfect base for visiting the five beaches (Utah Beach, Omaha Beach, Gold Beach, Juno Beach and Sword Beach).
+Each holds incredible historical significance.
+Pointe du Hoc is also a worthwhile stop, as well as the first town that was liberated, Sainte Mère-Eglise, and Arromanches where the artificial harbour, Mulberry Harbour, was created.
+Close to Bayeux, there are plenty of memorials, cemeteries and museums to visit.

 Read More: Here is my full article on How To Visit The D-Day Beaches In Normandy, France.